 Chiropractic is a lot like Linux and the free software movement in general, if you think about it.
 They’ve both been castigated in the past for having unrealistically high-minded, idealistic goals and expectations of society as a whole, but both Linux and chiropractic medicine are widely-used and are both highly effective in solving a variety of different issues.
 More than 25% of the world’s servers are run on a Linux kernel distribution, and millions of people in Australia and in other countries across the world benefit from chiropractic style treatments.

-While I was on this weird tangent, I decided to speak to Timothy from S3C Dee Why, local chiropractic experts in the Dee Why area, “I can see where you’re coming from, and I like the way you think,” He complimented, “And yes, there is a lot in common between the two.
+While I was on this weird tangent, I decided to speak to some local chiropractic experts in Sydney, “I can see where you’re coming from, and I like the way you think,” one Chiropractor complimented, “And yes, there is a lot in common between the two.
 For example, the mainstream medical community once regarded chiropractic medicine as pseudoscience, but it has been shown in studies to be remarkably effective for spinal issues and issues with the joints and body in general.”

 Give this one a hard thought.
 Why should one form of medical practice automatically supersede another when both methodologies are both proven to be effective?
 Whether you’re a free software nut or a functional Linux user, you likely have some sort of joint pain from sitting at a computer for hours upon hours every day when you’re neck-deep your massive sysadmin task list.
 Going through life without pain is important, and chiropractic medicine has substantially changed my life and has given me food for thought!